 The term ‘Jacob’s trouble’ occurs only once in the entire Bible.
 It was used in a prophecy by Jeremiah thousands of years ago.
 He said, “Alas! for that day is great, so that none is like it: it is even the time of Jacob’s trouble; but he shall be saved out of it.”
 (Jeremiah 30:7).
 Obviously it is a significant event linked to a specific time, but what does it mean?
 Who does it affect?
 And when will it occur?

 Interpretations of this verse tend to vary according to personal perspectives with regard to prophecy tempered by denominational preferences.
 A number of Bible commentators claim that Jeremiah was predicting of the fall of Jerusalem to the Babylonians that occurred in his own life-time.
-Others maintain that the prophecy referred to an end-time event.
-Or that in duality the suffering of Jacob at the time of the Babylonian invasion foreshadowed end-time events.
+Some maintain that the prophecy referred to an end-time event.
+Othere who believe in duality of events say that the suffering of Jacob at the time of the Babylonian invasion foreshadowed end-time events.

 A popular view among the Churches of God is that the ‘time of Jacob’s trouble’ refers to the ‘great tribulation’ of Matthew 24, claimed to be an end-time punishment upon the descendants of the lost tribes of Israel, “For then shall be great tribulation, such as was not since the beginning of the world to this time, no, nor ever shall be.
 And except those days should be shortened, there should no flesh be saved: but for the elect’s sake those days shall be shortened.”
 (Matthew 24:21-22).

 While some commentators agree that Jeremiah may have been referring to the great tribulation of Matthew 24, not all agree that the great tribulation is an end time event.
 Some are adamant that Matthew 24 predicted the fall of Jerusalem to the Romans in 70 AD.